 Shrikhand is Western India’s most popular sweet offering.
 It is a traditional dessert made by mixing Greek yogurt with powdered sugar to obtain a luscious and glossy base for fruit and nuts.
-Shrikhand is made with hung yogurt, where yogurt is hung in a cheesecloth and the whey (liquid) is drained out from it over a period of several hours.
-It is believed that ancient travellers in India practiced this method of draining yogurt to make it more mobile and easy to transport.
-The sugar and fruit was added to make it more palatable.
+Shrikhand is made with hung yogurt, where yogurt is hung in cheesecloth and the whey (liquid) is drained out from it over a period of several hours.
+It is believed that ancient travelers in India practiced this method of draining yogurt to make it more mobile and easy to transport.
+The sugar and fruit were added to make it more palatable.

 There are many different kinds of Shrikhand, the most popular being Saffron Shrikhand (also called Kesar Shrikhand) and Mango Shrikhand (also called Amrakhand).
 Another popular form of Shrikhand called Matho is a version that has a motley of fresh diced fruit stirred through it and is the most delicious in my opinion.
 Imagine licking off a spoon, a thick creamy dollop of sweet yogurt with bursts of fresh pineapple, mango, grape and strawberries.